thosgood/this-weeks-finds/markdown/151-200/week189.md

 Again, the same number works for electrically charged and other black holes, as long as use the SO(3) version of loop quantum gravity.
 Indeed, the SO(3) theory seems just as good as the SU(2) theory unless you want to include spin-1/2 particles.
-As long as you don\'t do that, they\'re different but equally good quantum theories that look the same classically.
+As long as you don't do that, they're different but equally good quantum theories that look the same classically.
 But since we *did* want to eventually include spin-1/2 particles, we focused on the SU(2) theory.